URPathirage/URPathirage/README.md

 ### You wake up in my GitHub...

-There are three buttons in front of you:
+There are two buttons in front of you:

 <details>
 <summary>🤖 Choose the Robot</summary>